hashicorp/vault-client-dotnet/docs/System.md

 <a name="writerekeyupdate"></a>
 # **WriteRekeyUpdate**
-> void WriteRekeyUpdate (WriteRekeyUpdateRequest writeRekeyUpdateRequest)
+> void WriteRekeyUpdate (WriteRekeyUpdateRequest writeRekeyUpdateRequest, TimeSpan? wrapTTL = null)

 Enter a single unseal key share to progress the rekey of the Vault.